biud436/CefMV/README.md

 RSAudio.dispose();
 ```

-If the NAudio initialization was successful, you can be using the following functions.
+If the NAudio initialization was successful, you can be using the following functions (This is an Audio subsystem.)

 ```javascript
 // load the sound file called 'deepnight.ogg' from audio/bgm/ folder.